 “I’m not the person I was,” Tasz told Drugwatch.com.
 “What I wouldn’t give to have that choice back.”

-Just a week before joining us on the Drugwatch Radio, Estelle underwent one of many mesh surgeries at Ronald Reagan UCLA Medical Center in California.
+Just a week before joining us on the Drugwatch Podcast, Estelle underwent one of many mesh surgeries at Ronald Reagan UCLA Medical Center in California.
 Unfortunately, she went home because of a serious infection following the surgery.
 She said this particular infection is common for women with mesh.
 For her, this summer will be spent in operating rooms.

 Nevertheless, she wanted to appear on the show to shine a light on the plight of women with mesh.